-- Select the target application group and click Group Name to go to the application group details page.
+- Find the target application group, and click the group name.

-- Click Create Configuration in the upper-right corner of the page.
-The Create Local Health Check dialog box is displayed.
+- Click Create Configuration in the upper-right corner to go to the Create Availability Monitoring page.

-- Target Server: This is the machine that initiates the test.
-The local service availability monitoring test source and test target are the same machine.
+- Target Server: the machine that initiates the detection.
+The detection source and target for local service availability monitoring are the same machine.

 - Detection Type: Select URL or IP address.

-- Status code: An alarm is triggered when the returned status code is the same as the setting.
+- Status Code: An alarm is triggered when the returned status code meets the alarm rule.

-- Notification method: It is the method by which alarm notifications are sent.
+- Notification Method: the method by which alarm notifications are sent.

 - Advanced Configuration: